APHRODISIAS TURKEY AND 5-HIGHLIGHTS OF APHRODISIAS ANCIENT CITY!

 THE DISCOVERY OF APHRODISIAS TURKEY

-Kenan Erim, who spent the rest of his life in Aphrodisias, passed away on November 3, 1990.
-And, his tomb is located in front of the Tetrapylon (monumental gate) at Aphrodisias.
+Subsequently, Kenan Erim began the excavations in 1961 and fell in love with the place.
+He spent the rest of his life in Aphrodisias, and upon his death on November 3, 1990, his tomb was constructed in front of the Tetrapylon (monumental gate) at Aphrodisias.

 HISTORY OF APHRODISIAS ANCIENT CITY!